devleaks/lata-docs/docs/Movements.md

 The following movements can be created with LATA.

 - Taxi from ramp to runway or runway to ramp
 - Tow from one ramp to another
-- Trip from parking to destination
+- Trip of a ground support vehicle from parking to destination
-- Turnaround which is in fact a collection of one or more individual Services.
+- Turnaround, which is a collection of one or more individual Services.
 A Service is a movement of a ground support equipment that provides a service to an aircraft.
+That vehicle will spawn at a parking position, service the aircraft at its ramp, and then head to a destination position where it will vanish.

 ![[movements.png]]
 # Taxi